Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search

 {\bf Text Diversifying via Re-captioning.} Similar to the caption generation process for test set image, we re-caption each synthetic image via Qwen2-VL~\cite{bai2023qwen}.
 The minor errors contained in the generated caption can be acceptable for the training set.
 So we directly use the generated caption as a matched text description for each training image.

 {\bf Attribute Annotation.} Aiming at pedestrian anomaly retrieval, we further enrich our dataset with annotations of actions, anomalies, and scenes.
-Given the cost of manually annotating large-scale data, we opt to leverage the multi-modal understanding capability of MLLM (Qwen2-VL~\cite{bai2023qwen} here) to automatically obtain the action types, anomalous behaviors, and scenes for each image-text pair.
-Specially, for an anomaly image-text pair $(I, T)$, we get its aforementioned attributes by querying the MLLM with carefully crafted instructions\footnote{will be presented in our supplementary file}.
+Given the cost of manually annotating large-scale data, we opt to leverage the multi-modal understanding capability of MLLM (Qwen2-VL~\cite{bai2023qwen}) to automatically obtain the action types, anomalous behaviors, and scenes for each image-text pair.
+Specially, for an anomaly image-text pair $(I, T)$, we get its aforementioned attributes by querying the MLLM with carefully crafted instructions in \emph{Suppl}.
 Note that the attribute recognition is not the focus of this paper, we provide these attributes to support future tasks like action or scene classification.